paulheetebrij/org.volumio.remote/README.txt

 And now you can control is with Homey.

-Besides the usual audio player features the following cards are implemented:
+Besides the standard music player features the following cards are implemented:
 - Select and play a playlist by name.
 - ...